Backpacking Baffin Island Part 2: The Day We Crossed the Arctic Circle

 Now it was time to meet the people, learn the stories, and step into the heart of this place.

-In Part 3: Pangnirtung – Voices of the Arctic, we leave the mountains behind and spend time with the people who call this place home, exploring the culture, history, and traditions woven into the fjord and the land around it.
+In Part 3: Pangnirtung – Voices of the Arctic, we leave the mountains behind and spend time with the people who call this place home.
+We’ll explore the culture, history, and traditions woven into the fjord and the land around it.

 Ready to write your own Arctic story?
 Learn more about our guided Baffin expedition here and join the waitlist to secure your spot on the next journey north.